 - An additional time commitment may be required for special tasks and projects.

 - Committee members take an oath of office and receive no compensation for services.

 - Committee members may be reimbursed for approved travel expenses, such as mileage and airfares, in accordance with the State Bar's travel policy and the committee's budget.

 The application period for the 2015-16 appointments begins in the fall, and the deadline for receipt of the applications for most committees is Feb.
 2, 2015.
 A few committees have a June 1 deadline (see below).
 Every applicant must submit the 2015-16 State Bar application form.
 All applications, including letters of recommendation, must be submitted to the State Bar's Appointments Office at 180 Howard Street, San Francisco, CA 94105-1639.

 Deadlines for Interim Appointments: Application deadlines for interim appointment positions are noted on the Committees and Commissions page, under Interm Appointment Vacancies.
 If no deadline is listed, applications will be accepted until the position is filled.

 The committees review the appointment applications in the spring and forward their recommendations for appointment to the Board of Trustees' appointments committee, the Nominations and Appointments Committee (NAC).
-NAC will consider the appointments between May and July.
+NAC typically considers the appointments between May and July and submits its recommendations to the Board Executive Committee and the Board of Trustees.
 The board usually makes the appointments at its May and July meetings.
 The ultimate authority to make appointments rests with the Board of Trustees.